code-423n4/2022-03-biconomy/README.md

 - Starts March 10, 2022 00:00 UTC
 - Ends March 16, 2022 23:59 UTC

-This repo will be made public before the start of the contest.
-(C4 delete this line when made public) Test
-[ ⭐️ SPONSORS ADD INFO HERE ]
+# Protocol Overview
 Hyphen is cross chain token trasnfer bridge that works by maintaing liquidity pools on each supported chains.
 In order to do a cross chain transfer, user deposit his funds in liquidity pool on source chain and then off chain hyphen nodes (executors) listen to this deposit event and trigger a transfer transaction on destination chain where funds are transfered from the pool to user receiving address after deducting a transfer fee.
 This transfer is dynamic in nature and is decided by a bonding curve formulae that depends on total liquidity provided by the LPs and the current available liquidity in the pool.
 If user is trying to take funds out from a pool where available liquidtiy is less than supplied liquidity then transfer fee will be high and vice versa.
 When available liquidtiy = supplied liquidity, then transfer fee is equal to equilibrium fee configured in the pool (usually its 0.1%)

 One interesting thing to observe here is that these pools are self rebalancing in the way that once pools gets imbalanced by one sided transfer, protocol starts creating incentives for the users to balance our the pool by doing the cross chain transfer in opposite direction of the demand.
 This incentive comes from the high fee charged from the user when they are trying to take funds from a pool where available liquidtiy is less than supplied liquidity.

-More detailed information can be found <a href="https://biconomy.notion.site/Self-Balancing-Cross-Chain-Liquidity-Pools-c19a725673964d5aaec6b16e5c7ce9a5" target="_blank">here</a>
+More detailed information can be found here <a href="https://biconomy.notion.site/Self-Balancing-Cross-Chain-Liquidity-Pools-c19a725673964d5aaec6b16e5c7ce9a5" target="_blank">Self-Balancing-Cross-Chain-Liquidity-Pools</a>

 | Glossary| |
 |-------------------------------|------------------------------------------------------|